Why You Should Replace Your Lenses

 At the end of the century, big shades were being ditched and small glasses were in.
 It was wired frames with mostly dark lenses.
 Celebrities like Gwyneth Paltrow and Courtney Cox were spotted wearing shades like this.
 Even young Britney Spears would wear small oval sunglasses, however, she would use more neon colors instead of the darker ones.

 The sporty sunglasses for men served a more functional purpose than it did a fashionable one.
 It was mainly used by sports figures like NASCAR driver Jeff Gordan and everyday athletes.

 These are kind of like the oversized sunglasses Jackie Kennedy used to wear back in the day, but bigger.
-These are round frames that resemble eyes of bugs.
+These are round frames that resemble the 999ooeyes of bugs.
 Celebrities like Nicole Richie and the Olsen twins tended to gravitate towards these sunglasses.